frank1rouse/docker-plex-setup/README.md

 ssh-keygen

+7. Just for my own preference I set the hostname of the box to be plex and rebooted.

+sudo vim /etc/hostname

+sudo /bin/reboot
 Once this is created you need to find the ip address of the new box and ensure that you can ssh into that box.

 "ip a" will show you the local address of the box.